ryanrudolfoba/SecureBootForSteamDeck/README.md

 ## Instructions - use mokutil to query the keys
 1. Open terminal.

-2. Query the PK, KEK and db to make sure it is installed and available
+2. Query the PK, KEK and db to make sure it is installed and available.

     mokutil --pk